lucab/rkt/Documentation/capabilities-guide.md

 ```

 However, all others capabilities are now not anymore available to the application.
-For example, using `chroot` is now resulting in a failure due to the missing
+For example, using `chroot` will now result in a failure due to the missing
  `CAP_SYS_CHROOT` capability:

 ```